Aaronontheweb/node-bootcamp/sessions/hour1/04_javascript-primer/readme.md

 	b = false;
 ```

-- accountNumber != AccountNumber
+- Variables are case sensitive, so 'accountNumber != AccountNumber'

+__Built-in types in JavaScript__:

+- integers (int)
-- types: integers, floating point, boolean, string, array
+- floating point (float)
+- boolean (bool)
+- strings (String)
+- arrays (Array)

 ## Functions

-- Functions in JavaScript are written very much like that of other languages, such as PHP:
+Functions in JavaScript follow a similar convention to many other popular programming languages like PHP:

 ```JavaScript
 	function fakemathfunction(a,b){